 The size or resolution of the image is also based on the settings specified on the Capture tab in Enscape’s Visual Settings dialog.

-For example, the image below shows two Enscape-generated renderings placed on the same sheet in Revit; neither have been resized.
+For example, the image below shows two Enscape-generated renderings placed on the same sheet in Revit; neither has been resized.
 The one on the left, within the titleblock, was created at ‘Window’ resolution, while the larger one is based on the ‘Ultra HD’ setting.
 If the intent was to fill the sheet, one is too small and the other larger than needed.
 Scaling up the small image will cause it to print pixelated and the larger image is just making the Revit file unnecessarily larger than needed.
-FYI: in this example, resizing the larger image would not be that big of a deal – but, I have seen billboard-sized images in Revit, then scaled down to fit on a sheet, which is unnecessary.

 Conclusion